Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

 - LNS performs operations on behalf of a device/sensor and a concentrator/station.
 However since a concentrator can be connected to at most one LNS, there is no ping-pong happening with operations on stations.

+- Class C direct downstream messages sent from the portal could result in a connection switch if they target a LNS other than the preferred one but we consider this as out of scope.

 ## In-scope